RomainDereu/Romagnetics-Midynamite/README.md

-# Midynamite
+# Romagnetics Midynamite
 *The Open Source MIDI Multi-Effects Pedal*

 ![alt text](https://github.com/RomainDereu/Midynamite/blob/main/02_Photos/Midynamite.jpg "Romagnetics Midynamite")

-Midynamite is a compact, battery-powered MIDI multi-effects pedal with three physical MIDI DIN 5-pin connectors and USB MIDI device support.
+The Romagnetics Midynamite is a compact, battery-powered MIDI multi-effects pedal with three physical MIDI DIN 5-pin connectors and USB MIDI device support.
 It can function as a standalone pedal or as a USB MIDI interface for a computer.

 All effects can be toggled independently and configured via the onboard screen and encoder.